abpio/abp-commercial-docs/en/getting-started-react-native.md

 ## How to disable the Https-only settings of OpenIddict

 Go to MyProjectNameHttpApiHostModule.cs under the host project.
-Add put these codes under the `PreConfigureServices` function.
+Add put this code snippet under the `PreConfigureServices` function.

 ```csharp
 #if DEBUG